Periodontal Treatment – Auburn, ME

 Scaling & Root Planing

-When a regular dental cleaning simply doesn’t have the scope to treat gum disease thoroughly, scaling and root planing is the logical next step.
-This in-depth treatment involves the dedicated removal of harmful bacteria from along the patient’s gum line and beneath it too.
+When a regular dental cleaning is simply not intensive enough to get rid of the harmful bacteria that cause gum disease, scaling and root planing is often the logical next step.
+This in-depth treatment involves the dedicated removal of harmful bacteria from along your gumline and beneath it too.
 Our team will also pay specific attention to the tooth roots themselves, which develop rough surfaces over time that are prime targets for plaque and tartar accumulation.
 By smoothing these vulnerable areas and providing a thorough cleansing, we can minimize the risk of further flare-ups of infection.

 Antibiotic Therapy